FLORICULTURE EXHIBITS

 Guidelines

-- All entries must follow exhibiting rules and regulations given on page 3.
+- All entries must follow the exhibiting rules and regulations given on page 3.

-- Please identify each Horticulture entry, either by a temporary label on the container or with a list, to be read out as the entries are handed in.
+- Please identify each Horticulture entry, either with a temporary label on the container or with a list to be read out as the entries are handed in.
 Don’t enter an unknown plant.
 Any entry wrongly identified will not be judged.

 - Judges need to see the stem, so use a colorless, label-free container.
 If necessary, wrap the stem with enough paper or plastic to hold the flower head above the rim of the container.

-- Please use appropriate containers; a small flower in a small container, for example, heavy sunflowers in big jars weighted with stones so as not to tip over.
+- Please use appropriate containers — a small flower in a small container, for example, and heavy sunflowers in big jars weighted with stones so as not to tip over.

 Division I: Horticulture